Bill McDermott: Early years

 Bill McDermott was born in Amityville on Long Island, where he also grew up.
 He is one of four children to Kathleen and Bill McDermott and a grandson to Naismith Memorial Basketball Hall of Fame player Bobby McDermott.

 At age 16, he bought the Amityville Country Delicatessen on Long Island for $7,000.

 Education

-McDermott studied Business Management at Dowling College.
+McDermott attended the Amityville Memorial High School and studied business management at Dowling College.
 His deli business helped him pay for his undergraduate education.
 After completing his undergraduate studies, McDermott attended Northwestern University's Kellogg School of Management where he earned his MBA, and then completed the Executive Development Program at the Wharton School of Business.

 Career

 Xerox, Gartner and Siebel Systems

 McDermott worked for 17 years at Xerox and then became the president of Gartner in 2000.
 From 2001 to 2002, he was executive vice president of worldwide sales and operations at Siebel Systems.

 SAP

 In 2002, McDermott was appointed by SAP as the CEO of SAP America.
 He was designated to the SAP Executive Board in 2008, and in February 2010, he became the co-CEO of SAP AG.

 After four years, on May 21, 2014, McDermott became the first American to become the CEO of the company, now known as SAP SE.

 SAP's market capitalization increased from $39 billion to $144 billion between 2010 and 2018.

 In 2016 McDermott became the best-paid executive leading the companies that form the German stock index DAX by earning a direct remuneration of €11.6 million.
 On October 10, 2019, McDermott decided to leave SAP SE.

 SAP did many acquisitions under his tenure, starting with Sybase in 2010.